vinodkd/guts/book/01_size.md

 		size(LOOP) = 1
 		size(LOOP contents) = sum(size(statements in LOOP))

 **Next:Functions/Procs/Modules/Programs**: Containers exist for a number of reasons: to encapsulate logic, to provide namespaces, to denote process boundaries.
 Its very possible to visualize the mechanism that is required to keep up the facade of containment because there were machines in the not-too-distant past that didnt have such features.
 However, the exact way by which the simulation is achieved will certainlny differ from one language to another.
-Therefore, we're again faced with choices: Do we simplify and treat all containers the same?
+Therefore, we're again f aced with choices: Do we simplify and treat all containers the same?
 Do we consider them different, but take a guess as to their sizes?
 Or is there a "one true" way of universally measuring size of a container?
 If such a way exists, it certainly entails a journey down the aforementioned rabbit hole, so we will talk no more about it here.
 Instead, we will blindly march onwards with our shortcuts and see where they take us.
 Our options are:

 * All containers are Unit sized